sherlock-audit/2023-03-notional/README.md

 A: Pausing is acceptable, emergency withdraws from the system would be strictly prohibited.
 This depends on the external money market that is integrated via IPrimeCashHoldingsOracles.

+# Running Tests

+1. Setup brownie and install hardhat (bin/setup.sh)
+2. Run tests: (bin/runTests.sh)

+There are a lot of tests and it make take awhile (it takes a few hours on my M2 Apple Silicon).
+You can run individual test files via `brownie test [path]` or add the decorator `@pytest.mark.only` to a function and run a file using `brownie test [path] -m only`

 # Audit scope